 Colorado courts may grant a new trial if “required in the interest of justice.”3 No trial is perfect, so a judge will not grant a new trial if only minor mistakes were made.
 Denver criminal defense attorney Michael Becker gives an example:

 Example: Lillian gets convicted at trial for the Colorado crime of arson.
-Lillian moved for a new trial pursuant to the the grounds that the Denver Police Department conducted an illegal search of her home.
+Lillian moved for a new trial pursuant to the grounds that the Denver Police Department conducted an illegal search of her home.

 It is true that the police violated Lillian’s constitutional rights by not securing a search warrant before conducting the search.
-But the prosecution did not end up introducing any evidence from this search.
+Though the prosecution did not end up introducing any evidence from this search.
 Since Lillian’s defense was therefore not prejudiced from this unlawful search, the judge rejected her motion for a new trial.

-In sum, a judge will grant a new trial only if the defendant shows that the mistakes denied him/her a fair trial.4 Just some of the common grounds for granting a new trial include the following:
+In sum, a judge will grant a new trial only if you show that the mistakes denied you a fair trial.4

 - Prosecutorial misconduct